jdeath/CheckRoyalCaribbeanPrice/README.md

 This is not a hack.
 Developed only with Firefox and python.
 All the API calls are public and visible in the Firefox inspector.
 Everything in this code your browser is doing when you log into the Royal Caribbean website.

-If anyone can figure out how to get the AccountID programatically, please do a PR.
-I cannot figure that out.
+~~If anyone can figure out how to get the AccountID programatically, please do a PR.
+I cannot figure that out.~~ Thanks to anonymous for the fix!

 There is a free tool cloud-based that does price checks for beverage packages/excursions already and does not log into your account.
 You have to add your packages manually and it will not find special deals exclusive to your account: https://royalpricetracker.com/